Skip to main content

 We're working to continuously embed and improve equality, diversity and inclusion, for our students and colleagues, to help create a fairer, more inclusive community.

 We value transparency, integrity and fairness in all aspects of our work.
-This underpins our research, teaching, and everything we do.
+This underpins everything we do, from teaching to research.

-The Business School aims for long-term commitment towards improved social justice.
+The Business School has a long-term commitment towards improved social justice.
 We aim to achieve this through:

 Our work to foreground improved equality, diversity and inclusion (EDI) at the School is anchored by: